Want to know more about using nipple shields?

 The success of weaning your baby from the nipple shield will depend on whether the initial problem has resolved.
 Your issue may resolve simply by baby get older, stronger and more experienced at feeding.
 Here are our tips to wean your baby from a nipple shield.

-- If you feel baby is ready start a feed with baby on the shield.
-Stop a few minutes after your milk ‘lets down’, then try baby on the breast without the shield.
+- If you feel your baby is ready, start a feed with them on the shield.
+Stop a few minutes after your milk ‘lets down’, then try your baby on the breast without the shield.

 - Try nipple stimulation or cold therapy (ice or cold compress) to extract the nipple just before baby tries to feed.